RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 A.	Dynamic
 B.	Homomorphic
 C.	Static
 D.	Replication

 Answer: A.

 [important] **Dynamic	masking	is	implemented	between	the	data	and	application layers**, and	is	**applied	in	real	time**	**as	data	is	requested	and	processed**.
-This	allows	for	showing	only	portions	of	a	credit	card	number,	for example,	rather	than	the	entire	number	that	is	contained	in	storage.
+**This	allows	for	showing	only	portions	of	a	credit	card	number**,	for example,	rather	than	the	entire	number	that	is	contained	in	storage.

 B	is	incorrect	because	homomorphic	refers	to	a	type	of	cutting-edge encryption	where	data	can	be	accessed	and	utilized	without	the traditional	need	to	unencrypt	the	data	set	first.
 Although	systems	may use	homomorphic	encryption	throughout	any	type	of	process,	it	does not	specifically	relate	to	masking.